securityfirst/tent-content/contents_en/work/being-followed/expert/countering-physical-surveillance-0.md

 Counter-surveillance is the process of detecting and mitigating hostile surveillance.

-(Learn more about this in [counter-surveillance beginner](umbrella://lesson/counter_surveillance/0).)
+(Learn more about this in [Being Followed beginner](umbrella://work/being-followed/beginner).)

 This lesson involves surveillance in vehicles.

-[Counter-surveillance expert](umbrella://lesson/counter_surveillance/2) involves surveillance in a vehicle.
+[Being Followed](umbrella://work/being-followed/advanced) involves surveillance on foot.
 ![image](surveillance4.png)